 - 1/4 c chopped cilantro

-- In a large bowl, coarsely mash the avocado using a potato masher.
-Add in onion, garlic and lime juice.
-Mix in salt according to taste.
+- In a large bowl, coarsely mash the avocado.
+Add in cilantro, tomato, jalepeno and lime juice.
+Mix in seasonings according to taste.
 Serve with tortilla chips.

 - To store: Cover with plastic wrap, pressing it against the surface of the dip to prevent browning.